jc12996/ai-powered-quiz-app/README.md

 # AI-Powered Quiz Builder

 A full-stack web application that generates intelligent multiple-choice quizzes using AI.
 Built with Angular 19, Laravel, and MySQL, all containerized with Docker.
+Written by John Christiansen, with the help of AI assitants (Cursor), Wikipedia, OpenAI API.
+9/7/2025

 ## Features